 Using a specific corporate structure, your business can leverage your retirement funds to gain access to much-needed funds in a matter of weeks.
 At Benetrends, we provide entrepreneurs the advice and guidance that let them be operational quickly.

-In addition, we provide a full range of other business support services, including retirement fund management, credit card processing, payroll management, and insurance options.
+In addition, we provide a full range of other business support services, including retirement fund management, credit card processing, and insurance options.
 Schedule a consultation to see how Benetrends can help you use 401(k) business funding in the next phase of your professional life.